 Places to visit in Mumbai

-- Gateway of India – entry point into the Mumbai port and a famous landmark of Mumbai.
+- Gateway of India – entry point into the Mumbai port and a famous landmark.

 - Byculla Zoo – the biggest zoo and wildlife reserve within the city.